zwsorenson/zwsorenson.github.io/_posts/2015-11-11-letter-to-dallin-h-oaks.md

 dad, a bishop during Proposition 8 and advocate for gay Mormons for the past decade, is discouraged and distraught.
 My mom is sad and upset.
-My sister, a full-time missionary in San Diego, now has to represent an organization that has all but disavowed her brother, in deed if not not always in word.
+My sister, a full-time missionary in San Diego, now has to represent an organization that has disavowed her brother, in deed if not always in word.

 My experience growing up in the Church was overwhelmingly positive, and friends and leaders in my local congregation have been nothing but